Find places to ride all over Auckland!

 Keen to explore our beautiful city on wheels?

-Our crowd-sourced Discovery Map is full of great places to bike all over Auckland – from parks, pump tracks and mountain bike parks, to quiet streets and dedicated safe paths fit for the whole family.
+Our crowd-sourced Discovery Map is full of great places to bike all over Auckland – from pump tracks and mountain bike parks, to quiet streets and dedicated safe paths fit for the whole family.

 The map also highlights points of interest along the way, like great views, fun public art and interesting historic places.

 How to use the map

 Here is a guide on how to use this google map, from how to zoom, how to choose which categories are visible on the map, to more detail about the ‘routes by class’ and switching to satellite view.
 Scroll down to the part that is relevant for you.

 Depending on what device you’re using, you can pan across the map and zoom in and out using your mouse, touchpad, or fingers.
 You can also use the plus and minus symbols to zoom in and out.

 To see the map legend, click the rectangle at the left end of the map’s title bar, and a key to the map will appear.
 You can tick or untick the boxes to find what you’re most interested in.

 Places to ride are shown on the map via handy icons: